 - Remote access policy.
 Instructions on how users may access the organization’s systems from outside go here.
 Requirements may include coming in only through the VPN, protecting their VPN passwords, not simultaneously connecting to other networks, and having antivirus software.

 Other policies are specific to management and IT personnel.
 Let’s look at a few examples.

 - Disaster recovery plan policy.
 This doesn’t specify the contents of the plan but states what kinds of contingency plans the staff has to create.
 It places requirements for reviewing the plan periodically and conducting tests.

 - Server security policy.
 The requirements of this policy should include registering all servers, designating the primary person responsible for each one, specifying requirements for generating and retaining logs, maintaining access control (including physical access), keeping the software up to date, and reporting security incidents.

 - Equipment disposal policy.
-This policy has to cover such issues as wiping disk drives before disposal, tracking and identifying equipment which has been cleared for disposal, and recycling.
+This policy has to cover such issues as wiping disk drives before disposal, tracking and identifying equipment that has been cleared for disposal, and recycling.
 It needs to identify the kinds of equipment which it covers.

 The SANS Institute’s website offers a broad range of templates for information security policies.
 These are available at no cost to download and adapt.
 Not every organization will need all of them, but they offer a good starting point.

 Policies need to go hand in hand with training.
 Users need to get instruction in what’s expected of them, along with an opportunity to ask questions.
 They should learn what to do and whom to contact when something isn’t happening according to policy.